What is Cyanuric acid?

 Using chlorine tablets continually will increase the CYA levels in your pool.
 This is because they contain around 55% of CYA.
 So each tablet you add to the pool will increase the CYA level.
 Remember, if you use these tablets constantly then your CYA level will get too high.
 And, once the CYA level get too high, it can cause staining, cloudy water and make the pool water unsafe.

 These days, there are a lot of products that claim to reduce the CYA levels in your water.
 Most of these products are made by respected brands in the industry.
 So if you have high CYA and don’t want to drain any of your water then these products may be worth a try.
 On the other hand, draining part of your pool water and refilling will also achieve the same result.

 You can test your CYA levels in two ways.
 First, you can use a pool water testing strip as shown in the video.
 Second, you can take a water sample to your local pool shop for testing.
 Generally, they will help you with this test and also offer free advice.
 You can increase the CYA levels in your pool by adding CYA.
 Remember, if your pool runs only on liquid chlorine then proper CYA levels are vital.
 This is because if your CYA levels are low then your chlorine use will increase substantially.

 High CYA can lead to purple staining

-As the image below shows, high CYA levels, when combined with copper, can lead to purple staining on the pool walls and floor.
+As the image below shows, very high cyanuric acid levels, when combined with copper, can lead to purple staining on the pool walls and floor.
 The picture shows how this can look in a fibreglass pool.
 This type of staining is very uncommon.
-If your CYA levels are corre3ct then it is very unlikely that you will ever see staining like this.
+If your CYA levels are correct then it is very unlikely that you will ever see staining like this.

 It is caused when copper sulphate from algaecides combines with very high CYA levels in the pool.
 As they interact with each other, they leave a stubborn purple stain on the walls of the pool.
 If you have this type of staining and would like it removed there is more information about that online.